AliouneDiouf/MyoCoach/README.md

 * :five: Transfer the MyoCoach program to the Arduino card.
 After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.

-* :six: Considering that you have already flash your raspberry pi card following the tutorial we gave you previously , you can now download the file project from your raspberry pi by typing on the terminal of your raspberry pi  this command:
+* :six: Considering that you have already flash your raspberry pi card following the tutorial we gave you previously , you can plug it on the raspberry pi and start it.
+After the  boot phase , download the MyoCoach file project from your raspberry pi by typing on the terminal of your raspberry pi  this command:

 ```bash
 $ https://github.com/AliouneDiouf/MyoCoach.git